Wild Bootstrap for Instrumental Variables Regressions with Weak and Few Clusters: Asymptotic Results for the Wald Tests without CRVE

-Third, the wild bootstrap test has resemblance to the group-based $t$-test in IM and the randomization test with sign changes in CRS.
-IM and CRS approaches separately estimate the parameters using the samples in each cluster (say, $\hat{\beta}_{1}, ..., \hat{\beta}_{q}$), and therefore requires $\beta_n$ to be strongly identified in all clusters.
-In contrast, our method allows for weak IV clusters in the sense of \cite{Staiger-Stock(1997)}, where $\Pi_{z,j,n}$ has the same order of magnitude as $n_j^{-1/2}$.\footnote{The cluster-level IV estimators of such weak clusters would become inconsistent and have highly nonstandard limiting distributions.
-Also, if there exist both strong and ``semi-strong" clusters, in which the (unknown) convergence rates of IV estimators can vary among clusters and be slower than $\sqrt{n}_j$ \citep{Andrews-Cheng(2012)}, then the estimators with the slowest convergence rate will dominate in the test statistics that are based on the cluster-level estimators.} Specifically, the size result in Theorem \ref{theo: boot-t} holds even with only one strong IV cluster, and the power result in Theorem \ref{theo: boot-t-power} holds with 5 and 6 strong IV clusters for 10\% and 5\% levels, respectively.
+\begin{rem} The wild bootstrap test has resemblance to the group-based $t$-test in IM and the randomization test with sign changes in CRS.
+IM and CRS approaches separately estimate the parameters using the samples in each cluster (say, $\hat{\beta}_{1}, ..., \hat{\beta}_J$), and therefore requires $\beta_n$ to be strongly identified in all clusters.
+In contrast, our method allows for some but not all clusters to have weak IVs in the sense of \cite{Staiger-Stock(1997)}, where $\Pi_{z,j,n}$ has the same order of magnitude as $n^{-1/2}$.\footnote{The cluster-level IV estimators of such weak clusters would become inconsistent and have highly nonstandard limiting distributions.} Also, if there exist both strong and ``semi-strong" IV clusters, in which the (unknown) convergence rates of IV estimators can vary among clusters \citep{Andrews-Cheng(2012)}, then the estimators with the slowest convergence rate\footnote{The clusters corresponding to these estimators will become effective (dominant) clusters among the $J$ clusters.} will dominate in the test statistics that are based on the cluster-level estimators.
+In such cases, IM and CRS can become invalid while our bootstrap test remains valid.
 On the other hand, if $\beta_n$ is strongly identified in all clusters and the cluster-level IV estimators have minimal finite sample bias, IM and CRS have an advantage over the wild bootstrap when there are multiple endogenous variables as they do not require Assumption \ref{assumption: 3}(ii).
-Furthermore, as remarked after Assumption \ref{assumption: 1}, if we use a full set of interactions between baseline covariates and cluster dummies as $W_{i,j}$, then Assumption \ref{assumption: 1}(i)(1) holds automatically.
-In this case, like IM and CRS, we do not require the homogeneity of the joint distribution of $(Z_{i,j}^\top,W_{i,j}^\top)_{i \in I_{n,j}}$ across clusters.
-Specifically, the IV regression in Example \ref{ex:1} satisfies both Assumptions \ref{assumption: 1} and \ref{assumption: 2}, and the joint distribution of $(Z_{i,j}^\top,W_{i,j}^\top)_{i \in I_{n,j}}$ can be heterogeneous across clusters.
-In Section \ref{sec: simu}, we confirm the good finite sample performance of our wild bootstrap inference procedure while allowing the heterogeneity in the distribution of $(Z_{i,j}^\top,W_{i,j}^\top)_{i \in I_{n,j}}$ across clusters.
-Therefore, the two types of approaches could be considered as complements, and practitioners may choose between them according to the characteristics of their data and models.
+Therefore, the two types of approaches could be considered as complements, and practitioners may choose between them according to the characteristics of their data and models. \end{rem}